cinnData/DataSci/[DS-02] Introduction to Python.md

 Out[5]: 5
 ```

 If you copypaste in the console code chunks from a text editor (which is what you would do if you were working in the console, so you could readily save your code), you can input several code lines at once.
 In that case, you will only get the output for the last line.
 If the cursor is not at the end of the last line, you have to press *Shift+Return* to get the output.
-Here is a simple example:
+An example follows.

 ```
 In [6]: b = 2 * 3